emilygv/emilyvernon.com/_posts/2021-08-28-better-creative-briefs-through-empathy.md

-**Spark of inspiration:** a key theme, idea or question to explore **Brand overview:** the brand and how it is relevant to this situation **Audience profile:** who are we speaking to and what are their needs **Solution context:** giving more information around solution's potential use **Competitor examples:** how does the industry playing field look like **Further information:** detailed information relevant to that project **Timeline:** how long do you have to suffer through, I mean, complete the project
+**Spark of inspiration:** a key theme, idea or question to explore **Brand overview:** the brand and how it is relevant to this situation **Audience profile:** who are we speaking to and what are their needs **Solution context:** giving more information around a solution's potential use **Competitor examples:** how does the industry playing field look like **Further information:** detailed information relevant to that project **Timeline:** how long do you have to suffer through, I mean, complete the project

 ## Where ambiguity exists

-Within my line of work, there is a desired, key format for the solutions.
-This can be a store, packaging solution or digital platform, as examples.
+Within my line of work, there is a desired, key format for the solution.
+This can be a store, packaging solution, campaign or digital platform, as examples.
 However, this is usually a mechanism for a greater goal - such as storytelling, engagement or audience acquisition. **To define and separate the project and greater objectives usually took sometime as a strategist, and was many times combined within a brief.**

 There are **sections in the brief I wish brands provided.
 These included, what we don’t know or want to learn more about, and our real ambitions and project expectations.** My job as a strategist was not to complete the project (that’s the easy part), but make the client look good.
 By providing the right tools and insights to a client, I can definitely make you look like a star.